francheska-vicente/datapre-project/README.md

 As this dataset compiles, cleans and pre-process all of the available regional datasets related to the SDG of the Philippines, this dataset can help in determining if there are relationships between the different indicators.
 Additionally, it provides an easier way to access and to explore information and data on the Sustainable Development Goals of the Philippines.
 Exploring the given dataset can help in determining which SDGs each region needs to focus on.

 ## Scope of the Dataset
-The open-sourced dataset—the Progress of the Sustainable Development Goals (SDGs) of the Philippines—was a result of scouring the official open data platform of the Philippine Statistics Authority (PSA), the OpenSTAT.
+The open-source dataset—the Progress of the Sustainable Development Goals (SDGs) of the Philippines—was a result of scouring the official open data platform of the Philippine Statistics Authority (PSA), the OpenSTAT.

 Due to the goal of this dataset, the type of datasets that were searched for was datasets regarding SDGs that were divided per region per year.
 However, as OpenSTAT only contains data for the Philippines as a whole (for datasets that are for the targets of the SDGs) two divisions of the PSA have been contacted: the Knowledge Management and Communications Division and the SDG division.